Financial Literacy: The Life Skill Schools Don't Teach

 Tax Awareness

-Section 80C: Save tax on up to ₹1.5 Lakh investing in ELSS, PPF, or EPF.
+Section 80C: Save tax on up to ₹1.5 Lakh by investing in ELSS funds, PPF, or EPF.

-Tip: Never buy a bad product just to save tax.
+Tip: Never buy a bad insurance policy just to save tax.

-Reading is passive; doing is active.
-Here is your granular checklist to jumpstart your financial life.
+Reading is easy; doing is what matters.
+Here is your step-by-step checklist to fix your financial life.

 The Audit & Clean Up